romeufcrosa/best-route-finder/README.md

 In folder `docs/postman` there is a JSON file of a Postman collection that contains all the possible requests the API currently supports.
 Just import it to your Postman and it will create a *RouteFinder* collection.

+### TODO List
+Due to time constraints this first iteration is lacking in features and requiring some technical improvements.

+- [ ] Add more tests, current ones are mostly aiming for happy path.
+- [ ] DRY it up, there's probably some methods that are either very similar or identical.
+- [ ] SOLIDify it more, some methods are doing a bit more than I want them to... some extraction and refactoring is required.
+- [ ] Find a better bootstrap of the database for tests without compromising the data for local run and vice-versa.
+- [ ] Add constraints on the database structure so that edges/nodes can't be duplicated.
+- [ ] Complete the CRUD.